FatihKoz/DisposableTheme/docs/README.md

 If you need more space in footer area, kindly check theme stylesheet to add yourself some space 'cause it is really limited with a small area and always placed at the bottom.

 ## Release / Update Notes

+01.MAR.22

+**WARNING: THIS IS THE LAST VERSION SUPPORTING PHP 7.4.xx AND LARAVEL 8**

+* No functional changes, just version matching with all v3.0.xx series Disposable addons

 28.FEB.22